-Daily business operations are managed by a professional staff, which is organized as the Workers’ Assembly.
-The Workers’ Assembly functions as a democratic self-managed workplace, meaning that all workers have a voice in the operations of the Co-op.
+Daily business operations are managed by a professional staff, organized as the Workers’ Assembly.
+The Workers’ Assembly functions as a democratically self-managed workplace, meaning that all workers have a voice in the operations of the Co-op.
 As outlined in our Ends’ Policies decided on by the Member-Owners, all workers are paid a fair living wage and are provided excellent benefits during their employment with Black Star Co-op.
-You can find out more about what’s happening on the Workers’ Assembly through their blog.

-> The Workers’ Assembly is divided into four teams:
+The Workers’ Assembly is divided into four teams:

-> - Beer Team – Led by Jeff Young, the Beer Team designs and brews our house-made beer selections.
+- Beer Team – The Beer Team designs and brews our house-made beer selections.
 This team also hosts member-design forums to develop beers like Elba; home brew competitions where the winning ale is brewed in house and served on tap, like Old Sour Dewberry and the Depths of Despair; and home brewing or sensory analysis classes.

-> - Kitchen Team – Craft delicious, seasonal, local and/or sustainable Texas pub fare, southern comfort foods that pair well with craft beer.
+- Kitchen Team – Craft delicious, seasonal, local and/or sustainable Texas pub fare, southern comfort foods that pair well with craft beer.
 The Kitchen Team also prepares our Irrational menu, daily food specials which highlight seasonal favorites, game, and recommended pairings with certain draughts.

 - Business Team – Responsible for financial administration, Human Resources, marketing, and membership management, the Business Team also offers support functions to other teams.
 They help coordinate events, provide sponsorship when available, and assist in reserving space or kegs for a special events.